WeiDUorg/weidu/README-WeiDU-Changes.txt

     places.
   * Can set MODDER options via --modder command line.
   * Fixed an inconsistency with backslashes on Linux.
+  * Added more configurability to FJ_CRE_VALIDITY and subfunctions.

 Version 228:
   * If you have MODDER SETUP_TRA NONE, no warnings will be printed if a .tra is